Key events of the 20th century: Information and communications technology

 The invention of the word processor, spreadsheet and database greatly improved office productivity over the old paper, typewriter and filing cabinet methods.
 The economic advantage given to businesses led to economic efficiencies in computers themselves.
 Cost-effective CPUs led to thousands of industrial and home-brew computer designs, many of which became successful; a home-computer boom was led by the Apple II, the ZX80 and the Commodore PET.

 IBM, seeking to embrace the microcomputer revolution, devised its IBM Personal Computer (PC).
 Crucially, IBM developed the PC from third-party components that were available on the open market.
 The only impediment to another company duplicating the system's architecture was the proprietary BIOS software.
 Other companies, starting with Compaq, reverse engineered the BIOS and released PC compatible computers that soon became the dominant architecture.
 Microsoft, which produced an operating system for the PC, rode this wave of popularity to become the world's leading software company.

 The 1980s heralded the Information Age.
 The rise of computer applications and data processing made ethereal "information" as valuable as physical commodities.
 This brought about new concerns surrounding intellectual property issues.
 The U.S. Government made algorithms patentable, forming the basis of software patents.
 The controversy over these and proprietary software led Richard Stallman to create the Free Software Foundation and begin the GNU Project, paving the way for a free software movement.

 Computers also became a usable platform for entertainment.
 Computer games were first developed by software programmers exercising their creativity on large systems at universities, but these efforts became commercially successful in arcade games such as Pong and Space Invaders.
 Once the home computer market was established, young programmers in their bedrooms became the core of a youthful video game industry.
-In order to take advantage of advancing technology, games consoles were created.
+To take advantage of advancing technology, games consoles were created.
 Like arcade systems, these machines had custom hardware designed to do game-oriented operations (such as sprites and parallax scrolling) in preference to general purpose computing tasks.